funkybob/django-nap/docs/datamapper/index.rst

     from nap import datamapper

     # A DataMapper that we are creating for the Person object
-    class UserMapper(datamapper.DataMapper):
+    class PersonMapper(datamapper.DataMapper):

         '''
         The self argument refers to the object we bind the DataMapper to when we construct it.
-It DOES NOT refer to the instance of the UserMapper.
+It DOES NOT refer to the instance of the PersonMapper.
         '''
         @datamapper.field
         def name(self):